 Variations

-• Onion: Add sliced green onion, ½ teaspoon of onion powder, or cook ½ of a small white onion in the melted butter.
+• Onion: Add sliced green onion, ½ teaspoon of onion powder, or cook ½ of a small white onion in melted butter.

 How to Prep Ahead

-Bake this corn casserole recipe up to two days before serving.
-Cool it completely and store it tightly covered in the refrigerator.
 To reheat, let the casserole come to room temperature for about 1 hour, then bake at 350°F for 15-20 minutes, or until heated through.

-Leftover Corn Casserole
+Keys to Corn Casserole

 Did you enjoy this Corn Casserole?
 Leave a comment and a rating below!